 3. Wheels wheels wheels

-Grab your scooters, bikes, roller skates, skateboards and see the sights on wheels together.
+Grab your scooters, bikes, roller skates, skateboards or even your fingerboard wheels and see the sights on wheels together.

 4. Promise a picnic